Analysis - Abe courts new risk with plan to shake up public pensions

 There is also the risk to the Japanese government bond (JGB) market just as it is trying to adjust to huge bond buying by the more activist Bank of Japan, a reason behind recent volatility.

-Shifting to the bond-weighting of Norway or Canada would mean GPIF pulling 27 trillion yen (177.1 billion pounds) from the JGB market.
+Shifting to the bond-weighting of Norway or Canada would mean GPIF pulling 27 trillion yen ($272 billion) from the JGB market.
 That would be over half of the amount of additional JGBs that the Bank of Japan has pledged to buy this year as part of a massive round of asset purchases under its stimulus programme.

-At the same time, GPIF would have to invest another 45 trillion yen in equities to match the portfolio of its international peers in Canada and Norway.
+At the same time, GPIF would have to invest another 45 trillion yen ($454 billion) in equities to match the portfolio of its international peers in Canada and Norway.

 The scale of the shift means any changes would have to be gradual, analysts said.